alovajs/alovajs.github.io/docs/tutorial/03-client/02-in-depth/01-update-across-components.md

 :::

-There is a scenario where when the user clicks on an item in the todo list, enters the todo details page and edits it, at this time we hope that the todo list data on the previous page will also be updated without resetting the situation.
+There is a scenario where when the user clicks on an item in the todo list, enters the todo details page and edits it, at this time we hope that the todo list data on the previous page will also be updated without needing to re-fetch the data.
 For edited content, `useFetcher` is no longer applicable.

 At this time, you can use `updateState` to update the existing responsive state under any module/page.
 It can find and modify the responsive state in other modules.